viniciusLambert/disaster-response-pipeline/README.md

 ## Project Motivation<a name="motivation"></a>

-This project analyse tweets to identify disaster.
+This project analyses tweets to identify disasters.

 ![plot](./images/webapp1.png)